-7. Select the direction for line crossing detection.
-And you can select the directions as A<->B, A->B, and B->A.
+Select the direction for line crossing detection.
+And you can select the directions as A<->B, A ->B, and B->A.

-A<->B: The object going across the plane with both directions can be detected and alarms are triggered.
+A<->B: Only the arrow on the B side shows; when an object going across the plane with both direction can be detected and alarms are triggered.